-Pomeroy uses a variety of qualitative and quantitative social science research approaches, including ethnographic, survey and archival research, and integrating diverse types and sources of data to afford contextualized results.
+Pomeroy uses a variety of qualitative and quantitative social science research approaches, including ethnographic, survey and archival research, integrating diverse types and sources of data to produce contextualized results.
 Her current work includes research and extension on the development and use of social scientific information about human systems in fisheries management, climate change impacts on and implications for fisheries, and marine spatial planning that addresses the needs of diverse ocean users including fisheries, aquaculture and marine renewable energy interests.

 Featured Outreach Products

 - Frequently Asked Questions: Domoic Acid in California Crabs

 Pomeroy C, Georgilas N, Aseltine-Neilson D, & Bartling R. 2018.
 Socioeconomic Guidance for the California Marine Life Management Act Amended Master Plan.
 Prepared under contract for the California Ocean Protection Council and the Resources Legacy Fund: 119p.
 View PDF.

 Aguilera SE, Broad K, & Pomeroy C. 2018.
 Adaptive Capacity of the Monterey Bay Wetfish Fisheries: Proactive Responses to the 2015–16 El Niño Event.
 Society & Natural Resources, 1338-1357. doi: 10.1080/08941920.2018.1471176

 Chavez FP, Chavez FP, Costello C, Aseltine-Neilson D, Doremus H, Field JC, Gaines SD, Hall-Arber M, Mantua NJ, McCovey B, Pomeroy C, Sievanen L, Sydeman W, & Wheeler SA et al. 2017.
 Readying California Fisheries for Climate Change.
 Oakland, CA, California Ocean Science Trust: 70p.
 View PDF